Yayaka/Yayaka/specification/index.md

 An action to broadcast an event.

 - Destination MUST be a social graph service.
-- Sender MUST be trusted by the user.
+- Sender MUST be an authorized repository service.
 - Payload have following properties.
   - MUST **event-id** string
   - MUST **identity-host** string